MakeSchool-Tutorials/Sushi-Neko-SpriteKit-Swift4/P4-Core-Mechanic/content.md

 #Summary

 Great job, you've achieved a lot in this chapter, the game's core mechanic is now in place.
-You've learnt:
+You've learnt to:

-- Adding touch controls
+- Add touch controls
-- Building animations visually
+- Build animations visually
-- Running animation sequences in code
+- Run animation sequences in code
-- Management of an array
+- Manage an array

 Next it's time to turn this core game mechanic into an actual game.